cosmicjs/javascriptframework/content/pages/about/index.md

 ## About JavaScript Framework

 JavaScript Framework is a leaderboard of the top JavaScript frameworks.
-It's run by [Cosmic](https://www.cosmic.com), a headless CMS for static websites and apps, as a resource for those looking for options for the best static website hosts.
+It's run by [Cosmic](https://www.cosmic.com), a headless CMS to power content for any website or app, as a resource for those looking for options for the best JavaScript framework.
 The site itself is built with [Gatsby](https://www.gatsbyjs.org/), and is built and hosted on [Netlify](https://www.netlify.com/).
 You can check out the source on [GitHub](https://github.com/cosmicjs/javascriptframework) and contributions are [more than welcome](/contribute)!

 ### JavaScript frameworks

-People sometimes ask if static sites make sense for anything beyond a one-pager.
-This leaderboard highlights the top JavaScript frameworks that make static websites not only viable, but an attractive option for creating sophisticated websites!
+This leaderboard highlights the top JavaScript frameworks that make JavaScript one of [the most popular programming languages](https://insights.stackoverflow.com/survey/2019#most-popular-technologies)!

-The typical CMS driven website works by building each page on-demand, fetching content from a database and running it through a template engine.
-This means each page is assembled from templates and content on each request to the server.

-For most sites this is completely unnecessary overhead and only adds complexity, performance problems and security issues.
-After all, by far the most websites only change when the content authors or their design team makes changes.

-With a [Static Site Generator](https://staticgen.com) deployed to a specialized [JavaScript Framework](https://staticgen.com) provider you generate all the pages of the website once when there's actually changes to the site.
-This means there's no moving parts in the deployed website.
-Caching gets much easier, performance goes up and static sites are far more secure.
+By using a JavaScript framework, you can build on the work that someone else has done.
+Leveraging the open source community, many popular tools have been developed in the JavaScript community to help developers build applications.

+Using a [Headless CMS](https://www.cosmicjs.com/headless-cms) to manage content in your JavaScript application deployed to a [Static Website Hosting](https://www.staticwebsitehosting.org/) provider, you have the option for a modern development stack that is powerful, performant, and secure.